gkjohnson/urdf-loaders/javascript/API.md

 setJointValue( name: string, ...angle: number ): boolean
 ```

 Sets the joint value of the joint with the given name.
+Returns true if the joint changed.

 ### .setJointValues